 You’d think 4 years of university would be enough for anyone, but undeterred, I then moved to Oxford for another 4 years of biochemistry and a Ph.D. (or as they like to say in Oxford, a D. Phil.).
 Four years of Oxford is certainly enough for anyone, although I did become quite fond of the place, eventually.
-My advice: visit Port Meadow often and live east of the Magdalen Bridge.
+My advice is to visit Port Meadow often and live east of the Magdalen Bridge.

 During my Ph.D., I went to a fantastic conference in Den Haag, the Netherlands, where I met my next boss.
 He emailed me one day and said “would you like to work in Amsterdam for 2 years?”.
 I said “yes, I would”.
 So I did.
-My first postdoc was at the Vrije Universiteit, studying the molecular regulation of denitrification.
+My first postdoc was at Vrije Universiteit, studying the molecular regulation of denitrification.
 Amsterdam is another of my favourite places in the world.

 After 6 years of pretty much the same thing I decided it was time for a big change.
 I figured a different hemisphere would do the trick, so I applied for a job at UNSW in Sydney and was lucky enough to get it.
-I spent 6 years there, then 3 years at the University of Queensland in Brisbane, before moving back to Sydney in Feb 2009 to work for CSIRO.
-Like many bored molecular biologists, my joy of science has been rekindled through computers and bioinformatics.
-When I’m not working I enjoy being outdoors or underwater and reminding myself that I live in one of the best places on earth.
+I spent 6 years there, then 3 years at the University of Queensland in Brisbane, before moving back to Sydney in February 2009 to work for the CSIRO.
+I left CSIRO in 2015, spent some time working for a healthcare technology startup and most recently (January 2017), joined the Centre for Education Statistics and Evaluation as a data scientist.